Menu

 Anything higher than that may make the bike too hard to pedal.
 But there are dudes out there with 33/9 gear ratios (but I think it’s unnecessary).

-What does a smaller BMX sprocket do?
+What does a smaller BMX sprocket size do?

 A smaller front sprocket or a lower gear ratio makes pedaling a lot easier.